Overview

 Advantage

-Without proper moisture compensation, water vapor in gas streams can significantly affect thermal conductivity-based hydrogen measurement, leading to hydrogen reading errors typically in the range of 1–5 vol% H₂ under normal humid conditions, and exceeding ±10% of reading under severe conditions involving high saturation, temperature fluctuations, or partial condensation.
+Without proper humidity compensation, water vapor in gas streams can significantly affect thermal conductivity-based hydrogen measurement, leading to hydrogen reading errors typically in the range of 1–5 vol% H₂ under normal humid conditions, and exceeding ±10% of reading under severe conditions involving high saturation, temperature fluctuations, or partial condensation.

 Measurement components and ranges